 Looking for a printer to help you with yearbook printing or sports book printing?
 Even though we live in a digital age, there is nothing like a yearbook or sports book to keep cherished school memories.
 We print lots of books at Publishing Xpress, but there is something very special about a school sports book or a yearbook.

-Publishing Xpress is a great option for printing your books.
+Publishing Xpress is a great option for yearbook printing.
 We offer four binding styles (perfect bound, plastic coil, saddle stitch, and wire-o), and we have used all of them over the years for these types of books.
 We specialize in printing multi-page books, so we understand yearbook and sports book printing from top to bottom.
 Our online calculators can give you an instant quote on your printing project:

 If you’re in charge to preparing the school’s yearbook or sports book, you have your work cut out for you!
 These can be huge projects that require a lot of organization.
 Miss one child in a class and you have a very disappointed child!
-As you prepare the yearbook or sports book, keep these tips in mind:
+As you prepare the yearbook printing or sports book printing, keep these tips in mind:

-- Be very careful of enlarging a photo across two pages.
+Be very careful of enlarging a photo across two pages in your yearbook printing project.
 You don’t want someone’s face and especially their eyes to be exactly in the middle of the two pages.
 With perfect binding, some of the face will get caught in the spine, distorting the person’s face.
 With plastic coil and wire-o binding, some of their face can get punched.
 Move the person’s face to the left or right of the center.

-- We don’t offer lamination for saddle stitch books.
-But if you are getting perfect bound, plastic coil, or wire-o, consider laminating the covers.
+We don’t offer lamination for saddle stitch books.
+But if you are getting perfect bound, plastic coil, or wire-o, consider laminating the covers of your yearbook printing project.
 This will add a little thickness to the cover as well as durability.
 Gloss lamination will make the colors on the cover really pop, while soft-touch lamination has a very velvety feel.
 If you send for our free sample package, the plastic coil book has a sample of gloss and soft-touch lamination.

-- Before you start designing, get yearbooks or sports books from other schools and review them.
+Before you start designing, get yearbooks or sports books from other schools and review them.
 What do you like about these books?
 Do they have features that you weren’t considering but really like?
 What design elements to you like?
+Consider elements for your yearbook printing project.

-Working with Publishing Xpress for Your Sports Book Printing Project
+Working with Publishing Xpress for Your Sports Book and Yearbook Printing Project

 Getting a yearbook or sports book printed can be an overwhelming task.
 You may have a lot of questions about how to make sure it is printed correctly.
 We’re here to help and make sure the process is as smooth as possible.
 Or check out this article on 50 tips, tricks and ideas for creating school yearbooks.